-PURPOSE OF REVIEW: The purpose of this paper is to evaluate the recent evolution in the treatment of anterior shoulder instability and the dynamic interaction between the glenoid and Hill-Sachs lesion.
-RECENT FINDINGS: Through the glenoid track concept, glenoid- and humeral-sided bone loss are evolving away from being approached as separate entities.
+© 2017, Springer Science+Business Media, LLC.
+Purpose of Review: The purpose of this paper is to evaluate the recent evolution in the treatment of anterior shoulder instability and the dynamic interaction between the glenoid and Hill-Sachs lesion.
+Recent Findings: Through the glenoid track concept, glenoid- and humeral-sided bone loss are evolving away from being approached as separate entities.
 Recent cadaveric studies have validated the glenoid track concept.
 Moreover, a recent clinical study has demonstrated a much higher rate of failure after arthroscopic Bankart repair for shoulders that were off track.
-The glenoid track concept is a useful tool in evaluating patients with anterior shoulder instability.
+Summary: The glenoid track concept is a useful tool in evaluating patients with anterior shoulder instability.
 Shoulders that are off track may require more than a simple arthroscopic Bankart, and the addition of a remplissage or bony transfer may be considered.